Steven-Boston/learning-notes/reading-102-2.md

-# Reading 102-2: Text Editors
+# Reading 102-2: Text Editors and Terminal Commands

-## What are the key features of a text editor?
+### What are the key features of a text editor?
 - Code Completion
 - Syntax Highlighting
 - Visual presentation
 - Extensions

-## How do different text editors stack up?
+### How do different text editors stack up?

 ##### Notepad++
 - Free, Windows Only